iamsanteri/sentience-blog/posts/the-scientific-method-in-social-sciences.md

 ### Complexity for the sake of teaching

-Most of the things you study at the university are more complex than it's useful to learn about in too much detail.
+Most of the things you study at the university are more complex than is useful to learn about in too much detail.
 Real life is messier.
-Don’t worry or overthink, if you don’t understand every detail of some theory or research results.
-Grades you get at that stage may also be the least thing to worry about.
-Studying business or social sciences, you aren't going to be doctor or a lawyer anyway, not speaking of becoming a neurosurgeon.
+Don’t worry or overthink if you don’t understand every detail of some theory or research results.
+Grades are likely also the least thing to worry about at the stage of graduate studies.

+Studying business or social sciences, you aren't likely to become a doctor or a lawyer, not speaking of becoming a neurosurgeon.
+Nobody will be jailed or end up dying to a false decision in your early career.
 Instead what you need is a general and a perpetual ability to solve problems.
-The cases are far-in-between where someone dies based on your decisions, so embrace the greatness of doing business.
+So embrace the greatness of doing business.
+Study it less and be useful more, I guess that's what it is mostly about.